kiwikik/aws_protectedb_openshift/Installing_OpenShift_SEA.md

    management utils in order to be able to connect to the remote console

 7. In your web-browser go to https://cloud.redhat.com and log in with your Red Hat credentials
-    7. In Red Hat OpenShift Cluster Manager click Cluster Manager link
+    1. In Red Hat OpenShift Cluster Manager click Cluster Manager link
        ![Alt text](images/cluster-manager.png?raw=true "Red Hat Cluster Manager")
-    7. Select `Create Cluster`.
+    2. Select `Create Cluster`.
 In "Run It Yourself" section select AWS and then user-provisioned infrastructure
-    7. Copy links for the latest version of **OpenShift** installer and **Command line interface**
+    3. Copy links for the latest version of **OpenShift** installer and **Command line interface**
-    7. Download and save the **Pull Secret**.
+    4. Download and save the **Pull Secret**.
 It will be used to pull images from internal Red Hat registries
-    7. Close this tab
+    5. Close this tab/window
        ![Alt text](images/upi-manager.png?raw=true "Red Hat Cluster Manager UPI")

 8. Connect to your EC2 instance that you created in Step.6 via Session Manager.
 Download` openshift-install-linux.tar.gz`